RTribou/ProjetAnalyse/README.md

 For this, you have to launch script 'script.py' in the directory where is your executable you want to analyse.
 This one will generate a text file.
 After, execute  'analyse.py' to generate picture based on text file generated before.

+Script.py:
+  option: --blocks
+     By default, this script calcul entropy section by section.
+But with this option, it learn binary file bytes per bytes, regardless sections.

+Analyse.py: no option yet

 Main problem:
   -Not enough options
   -Analyse not only binary files(working on it)